Grow your own garlic

 Document your garlic beds with Gardenize

-In the Gardenize application you keep all the information about your plants and what is relevant for you.
-Note what plants you have in your different garden space/garden areas and not the activities, such as: Bought, prepared the bed with compost, planted, fertilized with XXX and harvested.
-This is the perfect way to keep track of both successes and failiures in the connected to the gardening work you do.
+Note what plants you have in your different garden space/garden areas and not the activities, such as: Bought, prepared the bed with compost, planted, fertilized with and harvested.
+This is the perfect way to keep track of both successes and failures in the gardening work you do.

-You find Gardenize in both App store and Google play as well as on the website.
+You can find Gardenize in both App store and Google play, as well as a desktop-version on our website.